danielDevelops/soteria/README.md

 * Additionally two lines must be added to the Configure method within Startup.cs file.
   * `app.InitializeAppAuthentication();` must be added to the beginning of the Configure method
   * `app.InitializeAppAuthorization();` must be added between the lines `app.UseRouting();` and `app.UseEndpoints();`
-* Two classes must be created to be used with this library
+* Three classes must be created to be used with this library
   1. A library that implements IPermissionHandler from the library
       * this library is used for setting the timeout of the permissions for a user and to tell the library how to get the permissions for users.
         ``` csharp